catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

     pwcview -d /dev/video0
     ```

     The webcam green led will turn on and a new window opens with image.
-Tested with firefox, chromium, and zoom.
+Tested with firefox.

+5) _Caveats_

-   > [!IMPORTANT]
+   > [!NOTE]
-   > <ins>Freebsd 14-stable/15-current:</ins> supports WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
+   > <ins>Freebsd 14-stable/15-current:</ins> support WiFi and Intel -P GT2 Iris Xe Graphics using drm-61-kmod.
 Wifi (iwlwifi) is problematic sometimes hanging the system and/or dropping connections.
 Freebsd 14-release (or less) does not support Intel WiFi or Graphics on this hardware platform as of March 2024.